redakker/ambientlight/README.md

 - currently, it analyzes **primary** screen only
 - it has no output (debug, error log)

+## Usage

+Download the release version from here:

+- run in your Windows system
+- set the MQTT credentials or the Webhook
+- set the desired checkboxes
+- change the send frequency if needed
+- press apply settings

+If the "Running" checkbox is set then the calculated RGB or HEX code is sent periodically with a set frequency.

 ## For developers

 This software is developed in Visual Studio 2022.
 After download the repository, open the solution file and it will be ready to run.